Soumya-Saphalya/TripPlanner/README.md

 ## Getting Started

-1. **Installation:** Download Wanderwise from your device's app store (available for iOS and Android).
+.

-2. **Creating an Account:** Sign up using your email or social media accounts.
+2. **Creating an Account:** Sign up using your email or social media accounts in wonderwise website.

 3. **Setting Your Budget:** Start by entering your trip budget.
 Wanderwise will use this information to tailor your travel recommendations.